radgrad/docusaurus2/docs/developers/getting-started/howto/work-on-issues.md

   9. Once the CI Build passes successfully, send a message to the #radgrad2-chat channel on Discord starting with the text "Master Merge Alert" and followed by a brief message indicating what has changed.

+### Close issue

+Once CI Build passes successfully, you can close the issue.